 - Frequently asked questions about WordPress backups.

 In information technology, a backup or data backup is a copy of computer data taken and stored elsewhere.
 You can use this to restore the original after a data-loss event.
 WordPress backup is a data backup copy of all files and databases.

 WordPress websites collect data daily, which you rely on when conducting business and engaging with customers.
 You must consistently make copies of your website in case things go wrong.
 Regular backups are vital insurance against a data-loss catastrophe.

 The most common risks of website data loss are:

 - Broken authentication & broken access control

-- Website breakdown due to software failure
+- Website breakdown and downtime due to software failure

 - Infection or malware